 Fix 3: Restart Your Mac

 The above solutions should work in most cases, but there are times when it becomes difficult to resolve the issue through a trivial workaround.
-Sometimes, you may launch the Terminal app, but you cannot type anything because the keyboard input may be stuck.
+There may be times when you launch the Terminal app, but cannot type anything due to the keyboard input being stuck.
 So, if your GUI is so stuck that you cannot even click the Dock icon or launch the Terminal app, the only viable option to resolve the issue is to shut down your Mac and restart it.

 What Else Can You Try?

 While Mission Control may not work in Mojave for whatever reason, it is still straightforward to resolve the problem.
 We hope the above tips helped you to resolve the issue.
-If you have other interesting tips on how to fix Mission Control in Mojave, please share them with us.
+If you have any additional tips or methods for fixing Mission Control in Mojave, feel free to share them with us.